pellstreet/Getting_and_Cleaning_Data_Project/CodeBook.md

 #OTHER INFO

-A description of the labels used for the variable names in the tidy data set is available in the features_info.txt file located in the 'UCI HAR Dataset' folder.
+A description of the labels used for the variable names in the tidy data set is available in the features_info.txt file located in the 'UCI HAR Dataset' folder in the raw dataset.